dwavesystems/dwave-ocean-sdk/docs/examples/multi_gate.rst

 ----------------------------------------

-The :class:`~dwave.system.composites.EmbeddingComposite` class attempts to find a good for the problem rather than for a clique of the same number of nodes: this typically results in an embedding with shorter chains.
+The :class:`~dwave.system.composites.EmbeddingComposite` class attempts to find a good embedding for any given problem while the :class:`~dwave.system.samplers.DWaveCliqueSampler` reuses a clique embedding found once.
+Typically the former results in an embedding with shorter chains than the latter, with the difference in length increasing for larger problems.

-Compare the number of ground states (solutions for which the value of the BQM is zero, meaning no constraint is violated) found by the quantum computer when minor-embedding each of a sequence of problems of increasing size versus using a clique embedding.
+The table below compares the ratio of ground states (solutions for which the value of the BQM is zero, meaning no constraint is violated) to total samples returned from the quantum computer when minor-embedding a sequence of problems of increasing size with the two methods (standard embedding versus clique embedding).

-The code below can take minutes to run.
-Uncommenting the print statements lets you view the execution's progress.

->>> samplers = {"sampler1": sampler1, "sampler2": sampler2}
->>> samplesets = {key: [] for key in samplers.keys()}
->>> for num_circuits in range(2, 11):
-...    bqm = circuit_bqm(num_circuits)
-...    for name, sampler in samplers.items():
-...       # print("Submitting problem of {} circuits to sampler {}".format(num_circuits, name))
-...       sampleset = sampler.sample(bqm, num_reads=5000)
-...       if sampleset.first.energy > 0:
-...          samplesets[name].append(0)
-...       else:
-...          samplesets[name].append(sum(sampleset.lowest().record.num_occurrences))

-The table below shows results for one execution with problems that replicate the :math:`z = \overline{b} (ac + ad + \overline{c}\overline{d})` circuit between two to ten times.
-For ten replication, a clique embedding of over 100 nodes is required.
+The results are for one code\ [#]_ execution on problems that replicate the :math:`z = \overline{b} (ac + ad + \overline{c}\overline{d})` circuit between two to ten times.

 .. list-table:: Minor-Embedding: Ground-State Ratio Across Samplers
    :widths: 10 10 10